TS3Tools/TS3UpdateScript/docs/UPDATE_GUIDE.md

 # UPDATE GUIDE

-This file shows you, how you can update the TS3 UpdateScript.
+This file shows you, how you can update the TS3UpdateScript.

 ## Table of content